wso2/docs-is/en/docs/deploy/get-started/customize-the-management-console.md

 # Customize the Management Console

-The User Interface of the Management Console ( `https://localhost:9443/carbon`) of a Carbon product consists of two layers:
+The user interface of the Management Console ( `https://localhost:9443/carbon`) of a Carbon product consists of two layers:

 1.  **UI inherited from WSO2 Carbon platform**